-With its 745,000 inhabitants, Frankfurt am Main is a metropolis in miniature.
-The centre of the Rhine-Main region with again 2 million inhabitants is dynamic and has its finger on the pulse.
-The impressive skyline belies the fact that many districts that were once villages have only grown together over time.
-Many of these districts have retained their own character and traditions to this day.
+With a population of 745,000, Frankfurt am Main is a metropolis in miniature.
+The center of the Rhine-Main region, with more than 2 million inhabitants, is dynamic and has its finger on the pulse.
+Its impressive skyline belies the fact that many of its neighborhoods were once villages and have grown together over time.
+Many of these neighborhoods have retained their own character and traditions.

-Due to its geographical location, Frankfurt has always been a city with pronounced mobility.
-The north-south and east-west routes meet here by road, rail and also by air.
-The internationality associated with this is reflected in numerous trade fairs, or in the more than 200 international financial institutions that have their headquarters in Frankfurt and, last but not least, of course, in the 180 nations that live together peacefully here.
+Due to its geographical location, Frankfurt has always been a city of mobility.
+North-South and East-West routes meet here by road, rail and air.
+The city's international character is reflected in its many trade fairs, the more than 200 international financial institutions that have their headquarters in Frankfurt, and, of course, the 180 nations that live here in peace.

-Our students also benefit from the excellent public transport infrastructure: The AStA has negotiated an unrivalled semester ticket that entitles you to travel from Weinheim to Marburg and from Wiesbaden / Mainz to Kassel.
+Our students also benefit from the excellent public transportation infrastructure: The AStA has negotiated an unrivaled semester ticket that entitles you to travel from Weinheim to Marburg and from Wiesbaden / Mainz to Kassel.

-44,000 companies, 464,000 jobs subject to social insurance contributions and approx. 300,000 daily commuters are key figures for a flourishing economy.
+44,000 companies, 464,000 jobs subject to social insurance contributions and about 300,000 daily commuters are the key figures of a flourishing economy.
 Thanks to the dynamism and productivity of the location, Frankfurt am Main always has an unemployment rate below the national average, even in economically difficult times.
-The labour market also offers students many interesting job and internship opportunities.
+The labor market also offers students many interesting job and internship opportunities.

-In addition to the region's global thinking, local traditions come to the fore in a distinctive club life.
-Sports - the choice of sports is almost endless - can be practised in one of the approximately 450 sports clubs.
-With numerous indoor and outdoor swimming pools, the ice rink, golf courses and boathouses, the city of Frankfurt also offers the infrastructure needed for active leisure activities.
-This picture is rounded off by the zoo, which is well worth seeing, and the Palmengarten.
+In addition to the region's global mindset, local traditions come to the fore in a distinctive club life.
+Sports - the choice is almost endless - can be practiced in one of some 450 sports clubs.
+With numerous indoor and outdoor swimming pools, an ice rink, golf courses and boathouses, the city of Frankfurt also offers the necessary infrastructure for active recreation.
+The zoo and the palm garden complete the picture.

-Frankfurt also has no need to hide in terms of culture.
-The opera house - winner of several "Opera House of the Year" awards - the Schaupielhaus and 20 other theatres offer an overwhelming cultural programme.
+Frankfurt has nothing to hide when it comes to culture.
+The opera house - winner of several "Opera House of the Year" awards - the Schaupielhaus and 20 other theaters offer an abundant cultural program.
 Another attraction is the Museumsufer.
-With the Schirn Art Gallery, the Städel and the Museum of Modern Art, Frankfurt has rightly earned a reputation as a city of art.
+With the Schirn Kunsthalle, the Städel and the Museum of Modern Art, Frankfurt has earned a reputation as a city of art.

-In summary, Frankfurt am Main is a liveable and lovable city that exudes international flair, is a centre of business and offers good career prospects.
+To sum up, Frankfurt am Main is a livable and lovable city that exudes international flair, is a business center, and offers excellent career opportunities.